A Family Road Trip Across Pennsylvania’s Route 6: Tunkhannock to Kane (Brought to You by the Route 6 Alliance)

 Across the street from the the Tioga Central Railroad is the start of the Pine Creek Rail Trail.
 This 65-mile trail is perfect for biking and walking and takes visitors from this area north of Wellsboro, through the Pennsylvania Grand Canyon, and down to Jersey Shore, PA.

-If you plan to walk the Pine Creek Rail Trail, however, a better access point is at the Darling Run Access Area.
+If you plan to walk or bike the Pine Creek Rail Trail, however, a better access point is at the Darling Run Access Area.
 This is considered the start of the PA Grand Canyon and allows hikers to immediately immerse themselves in the canyon.
 From here, visitors can walk a short distance into the canyon, or even travel a few miles to the base of the Turkey Path in Leonard Harrison State Park.

 Leonard Harrison State Park is probably the most popular area from which to overlook the canyon.
 From the top of the canyon, visitors can see hundreds of feet to Pine Creek below and watch as the canyon twists and turns with the creek.
 A short hike brings visitors to Otter View, one of the best viewpoints for the canyon.